panlatent/site-cli/README.md

   enabled: ~/etc/nginx/sites-enabled
 ```

-Now, Site CLI will automatically help you to create this file, you only need to run any command.
+Now, Site CLI will automatically help you to create this file, you only need to run any one command.
 For example:
 ```bash
 $ site-cli config
 ```